wintermute-cell/ngrrram/README.md

 ### Looking for help packaging!

-For now `ngrrram` is not available in any package repo.
 If you'd like to help by packaging for your platform, I'd gladly accept!

 ## Usage